FrankN88/FrankN88-first_milestone_new/README.md

   <dt><a href="menu.html" target="_blank" alt="Menu Page">Menu Page</a></dt>
   <dd>The Menu page consists of the following elements:
      <ul>
           <li><strong>Card list</strong> - Occupying about 80% of the page, this comprehensive card list shows the main and most popular dishes of the restaurant.
-It starts with appetizers to end with desserts.
+It starts with appetizers and ends with desserts.
-          Once again in the wine part it is present a <strong>call to action</strong> button that redirects the user to an external pdf page with the wine/spirits menu.
+          Once again, in the wine section of the page a <strong>call to action</strong> button is present, which redirects the user to an external PDF page with the wine/spirits menu.
           </li>
-          <li><strong>Notices</strong> - At the end of the page there are some notices that indicate information about the place.
+          <li><strong>Notices</strong> - At the end of the page there is a list of important information about rules and regulations about the locale.
           </li>
      </ul>
   </dd>